Senior Honors Thesis

 Thesis advisors and second readers must be full-time faculty in the English Department and are usually (though not always) professors with whom the student has already completed coursework in the area to be covered in the honors thesis.
 See the current list of full-time faculty members

 • Critical Writing: Students interested in doing a critical thesis are expected to confer with potential thesis advisor(s) about their projects well in advance, normally by the start of the Spring term of their junior year.
-Once a faculty member has agreed to serve as thesis advisor, the student consults with them in developing a proposal to be submitted for approval to the Department by the last day of classes during the Spring term of their junior year.
+Once a faculty member has agreed to serve as thesis advisor, the student consults with them in developing a proposal to be submitted for approval to the English Department [english@tufts.edu] by April 19th of their junior year.
+The English Department "Senior Honors Thesis Form" should be filled out, signed by the faculty thesis advisor, and submitted with the proposal.

 • Creative Writing: Students interested in doing a creative writing thesis are required to submit a proposal and writing sample to the English Department Office [english@tufts.edu] by April 1st of their junior year, as described below and consolidated in this handout.
 A committee of faculty will review the applications and select proposals to go forward to submit to the Department for official approval.
-Students will be informed of the results by mid-April and at this stage will also be matched with a thesis advisor, who will work with them to refine their proposal before submitting to the Department by the last day of classes during the Spring term of their junior year
+Students will be informed of the results at this stage will also be matched with a thesis advisor, who will work with them to refine their proposal before submitting to the Department by April 19th of their junior year.
+The English Department "Senior Honors Thesis Form" should be filled out, signed by the faculty thesis advisor, and submitted with the proposal.

 Once the proposal (both critical and creative) is approved by the Department, the student will have permission to register for ENG 0199A.
 At the start of Fall semester, they will determine a writing and meeting schedule and identify a second reader in consultation with the thesis advisor (if they have not already done so).
 The second reader should also be a full-time faculty member of the English Department except under extraordinary circumstances, in which case approval of the Department Chair should be sought as early in the Fall semester as possible.